-Glossbrenner, a Democrat, was the representative for Pennsylvania's 15th congressional district from 1865 to 1869.
+Glossbrenner was the representative for Pennsylvania’s 15th congressional district and was a Democrat.
+He served from 1865 to 1869.

 From Dec 1865 to Mar 1869, Glossbrenner missed 328 of 1,330 roll call votes, which is 24.7%.
 This is on par with the median of 26.6% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.